avillegasfdz/djangotest/README.md

 * unittest: Unit tests of the application

 ## Project Setup:
+These set up instuctions are for Ubuntu 18.04

 Install Docker following the [official instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 Do not forget to excecute the [post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/).